Ankeny, Iowa: 20th century

-World War II and Post-War
+World War II and postwar

-Prior to the 1930s, most of the land in Ankeny found agricultural use: however, manufacturing became increasingly significant.
-In the 1940s, amidst World War II, the US federal government vacated and seized farms via eminent domain in 1941 for the construction of a military ordnance plant.
-The plant was fully operational from 1942 until being put on standby on V.E.
-Day, 1945 and officially closed immediately prior to VP day.
+Before the 1930s, most of Ankeny's land was used for agriculture.
+Then manufacturing became increasingly significant.
+In 1941, amid World War II, the federal government vacated and seized farms via eminent domain for the construction of a military ordnance plant.
+The plant was fully operational from 1942 until V-E Day, 1945, and officially closed just before V-J day.

-Post-World War II, Deere & Company purchased the factory in 1947, which began to manufacture agricultural equipment under the new name John Deere Des Moines Works.
-The rest of the land surrounding the plant was purchased by Iowa State University for agricultural research.
+In 1947, Deere & Company purchased the factory, which began to manufacture agricultural equipment under the name John Deere Des Moines Works.
+Iowa State University bought the rest of the land surrounding the plant for agricultural research.

-In 1958, mail delivery to residences began.
-The same year, a second local newspaper, the Ankeny Press-Citizen, began publication on October 1.
+In 1958, mail delivery to residences began, and a second local newspaper, the Ankeny Press-Citizen, began publication on October 1.
 The city's status was upgraded in 1961 from town to city by the state and federal government.
 In 1966, the Ankeny Times stopped publication.